etc27/RNAseq-workflow/README.md

 ```
 /home/bioinfo/software/knightlab/bin_Mar2018/ycgaFastq  fcb.ycga.yale.edu:3010/randomstring/sample_dir_001
 ```
 My raw sequencing data contains paired-end Illumina sequencing reads that were rRNA-depleted prior to sequencing.
+Note that the fastq files corresponding to pair1 and pair2 for one sample are labeled `sample_R1_001.fastq.gz` and `sample_R2_001.fastq.gz`

 ## 2. Analyze sequence quality with FastQC